Lasso (statistics): Prior lasso

+Ensemble lasso

+Lasso can be run in an ensemble.
+This can be especially useful when the data is high-dimensional.
+The procedure involves running lasso on each of several random subsets of the data and collating the results.

 Computing lasso solutions

 The loss function of the lasso is not differentiable, but a wide variety of techniques from convex analysis and optimization theory have been developed to compute the solutions path of the lasso.
 These include coordinate descent, subgradient methods, least-angle regression (LARS), and proximal gradient methods.
 Subgradient methods are the natural generalization of traditional methods such as gradient descent and stochastic gradient descent to the case in which the objective function is not differentiable at all points.
 LARS is a method that is closely tied to lasso models, and in many cases allows them to be fit efficiently, though it may not perform well in all circumstances.
 LARS generates complete solution paths.
 Proximal methods have become popular because of their flexibility and performance and are an area of active research.
 The choice of method will depend on the particular lasso variant, the data and the available resources.
 However, proximal methods generally perform well.

+The "glmnet" package in R, where "glm" is a reference to "generalized linear models" and "net" refers to the "net" from "elastic net" provides an extremely efficient way to implement LASSO and some of its variants.

+The "celer" package in Python provides a highly efficient solver for the Lasso problem, often outperforming traditional solvers like scikit-learn by up to 100 times in certain scenarios, particularly with high-dimensional datasets.
+This package leverages dual extrapolation techniques to achieve its performance gains.
+The celer package is available at GitHub.